microsoft/MixedRealityToolkit-Unity/CONTRIBUTING.md

 >Note:  If you wish to work on something that already exists on our backlog, you can use that work item as your proposal.
 Be sure to also comment on the task notifying maintainers that you're working towards completing it.

 # Beginning development
-Working with GIT, the contribution process is quite simply (provided you have installed a good Git Client such as TortoiseGit or SourceTree)
+Working with Git, the contribution process is quite simply (provided you have installed a good Git Client such as TortoiseGit or SourceTree)

 > If you are new to to the Git workflow, [check out this tutorial on Pluralsight](https://www.pluralsight.com/blog/software-development/github-tutorial)